-OPPORTUNITIES RISKS/LIMITING FACTORS User-tailored, targeted and personalised Moral panics content Possible unethical practiwces Exposure to biases - algorithms can be designed with bias as well Algorithms/Al to which young people are exposed are not neutral
+OPPORTUNITIES RISKS/LIMITING FACTORS User-tailored, targeted and personalised content Moral panics Possible unethical practices Exposure to biases - algorithms can be designed with bias as well Algorithms/AI to which young people are exposed are not neutral 24/7 accessibility Paradigm of a 'digital native' Reaching young people in remote areas Limited access to Internet and technology Possibility to combine face-to-face and online approach Building trust Youth unaware of how algorithms work, of potential risks and online harmful content Disinformation and propaganda Insufficient legislation and mechanisms to report (efficiently) online threats Cybersecurity is still a challenge for all technology operated systems Anonymity and privacy Low levels of understanding: how data is stored and who owns it; how online privacy can be managed.
+Violation of privacy and hacking Insufficient standards and legislation to protect human rights

-Paradigm of a "digital native" Limited access to internet and technology Youth unaware of how algorithms work, of potential risks and online harmful content Disinformation and propaganda Insufficient legislation and mechanisms to report (efficiently) online threats Cybersecurity is still a challenge for all technology-operated systems Low levels of understanding: how data are stored and who owns it; how online privacy can be managed.
-Violation of privacy and hacking Insufficient standards and legislation to protect human rights Tools and programmes that are not adapted to the needs of different groups of young people Limited digital tools Insufficient digital skills Access to technology or educational programmes might come with a financial burden Insufficient digital tools/applications Low levels of youth digital skills Low levels of youth workers' digital skills Measuring progress on the individual level (both for youth and youth workers) Unclear or no user policy devised by the organisation providing help to young people Difficulties in providing written agreement of parents or carers for assisting minors Low level of youth workers' competences
+Inclusion of marginalised young people Tools and programmes that are not adapted to the needs of the disabled people Limited digital tools Insufficient digital skills Access to technology or educational programmes might come with a financial burden Accessibility to disabled young people Insufficient digital tools/applications Low levels of youth digital skills Creation of enabling conditions for youth and Low levels of youth workers' digital skills youth workers Measuring progress on the individual level (both for the youth and youth workers) Unclear or no user policy devised by the organisation providing help to the young people Empowering youth and youth workers Difficulties in providing written agreement of parents or carers for assisting minors Low level of the youth workers' competences Strengthening digital literacy Digital literacy classes are not part of the formal curricula in all countries Language barriers in the case of young migrants or refugees Understanding of copyright and Creative Commons Professional opportunities Education system/curricula is not adapted to the future of work Adopting soft skills that can be easily transposed to the everyday lives Socialization function Excessive screen-time and internet addiction

-1 Strengthening digital literacy Digital literacy classes are not part of the formal curricula in all countries Language barriers in the case of young migrants or refugees Understanding of copyright and Creative Commons Professional opportunities Education system/curricula is not adapted to the future of work Adopting soft skills that can be easily transposed to everyday lives Socialisation function Excessive screen time and internet addiction Critical thinking development Exposure to unwanted content and sexting Sharing (views, values, personal problems, ideas for actions, creative solutions) and networking Cyberbullying and hate speech Raising awareness of cultural and generational diversity Adults, including youth workers and educators, have less developed digital skills compared to young people Digital participation In social media: exposure to biases and filter bubbles Online violence and radicalisation In general: limited e-government tools Creating identities The degrading and stereotyped portrayal and over-sexualisation of women and young people - the impact of social media on young people's self-esteem Expressing creativity Harmful information and advice online (bulimia and anorexia, self-harm) Enhancing innovative potential of individuals and organisations Engagement of both peers and professionals in providing help Inexperienced peers with no training providing advice to young people in need Possibility to simultaneously engage otherwise disconnected and dislocated youth workers in providing assistance to young people Providing various and interactive tools for youth social inclusion Limited digital tools/innovation in the youth sector
+Critical thinking development Exposure to unwanted content and sexting Sharing (views, values, personal problems ideas for actions, creative solutions) and networking Cyber-bullying and hate speech Raising awareness of cultural and generational diversity Adults, including youth workers and educators have less developed digital skills, compared to young people Digital participation In social media: Exposure to biases and filter bubbles Online violence and radicalisation In general: limited e-government tools Creating identities The degrading and stereotyped portrayal and over- sexualisation of women and young people - the impact of social media on young people's self- esteem Expressing creativity Harmful information and advice online (bulimia and anorexia, self-harm) Enhancing innovative potential of individuals and organizations Engagement of both peers and professionals in providing help Inexperienced peers with no training providing advice to the young people in need Possibility to simultaneously engage otherwise disconnected and dislocated youth workers in providing assistance to the young people Providing various and interactive tools for youth social inclusion Limited digital tools/innovation in the youth sector

 Better data management and data-driven solutions for youth work Limited capacity and knowledge to collect data.
-Low involvement of data scientists in the youth sector Opportunities for evaluation of youth work activities, by young people and by youth workers and other stakeholders in the field Lack of measuring and evaluating progress and outcomes at the organisational level
+Low involvement of data scientists in the youth sector Opportunities for evaluation of the youth work activities, by young people and by the youth workers and other stakeholders in the field Insufficient research Lack of policies and frameworks in the youth sector Lack of measuring and evaluating progress and outcomes on the organisational level